-Each of these areas we can only touch on in a short article.
+We can only briefly touch on each of these areas in a short article.
 Please send feedback to firstname.lastname@example.org if you want more detailed articles about these or other topics.
-Just tell us what would help you get more value out of your Firewalla.

-FIrewalla Gold has up to three ports that can be used for LAN (Local Area Network) connections.
-These are often bridged to create one simple, big network.
-In a simple case, say:
+Firewalla Gold has up to three ports that you can use for LAN (Local Area Network) connections.
+These are often bridged to create one simple network, for example: